 200,000 of the remaining 300,000 Feb 2013 stock options described above belonged to two former directors who ceased to be directors effective May 7, 2010.
 As a result, these 200,000 options expired on August 7, 2010 and none of these were exercised, leaving 100,000 of the Feb 2013 options outstanding.
 Please see ITEM 9 above for more information regarding the April 15, 2016 stock options.

 Summary of Significant Accounting Polices

-Please refer to Note 2 of the Company's audited annual financial statements for the year ending September 30, 2011.
+Please refer to Note 3 of the Company's unaudited condensed consolidated interim financial statements for the quarter ending December 31, 2011 for a summary of significant accounting policies